cout/fenestra/README.md

 Configuring
 -----------

-For now, fenestra is configured by editing `Config.hpp` and recompiling.
+Fenestra can be configured by editing `fenestra.cfg`.

+Button/axies bindings are (for now) configured at compile-time in `Config.hpp`.

 Usage
 -----